openebs/website/website/src/blogs/2018-12-14-openebs-snapshots-using-kubectl.md

     NAME            AGE
     snapshot-demo   18s

 The conditions listed towards the bottom of the output below show that our snapshot was indeed created successfully.
-We can also check the snapshot-controller’s logs to verify this.
+We can also check the snapshot controller’s logs to verify this.

     $ kubectl get volumesnapshot -o yaml
      apiVersion: v1